 The MSR Hubba NX series (click for the EU/USA* versions of MSR’s site) is indisputably one of the all-time most popular series of tents among global cycle tourers and bikepackers, as mentioned in the introduction.

 The range, which features 1‑, 2‑, 3- and 4‑berth models, has been updated several times over the last couple of decades, and today strikes a delicate balance between weight and durability.
 The US models come with a grey outer tent, but in Europe, green versions are also available (I’d recommend the green for better wild camping).

 Many solo fully-loaded cycle tourers and lightweight bikepacking pairs/couples go for the 1.7kg two-berth Hubba Hubba NX for ample living space and a double entrance awning.

 Couples with a full luggage setup tend to prefer the spacious 2.3kg three-berth Mutha Hubba NX.

-In Canada, you can find the full MSR Hubba range in-store and online at MEC and Amazon.ca.
+In Canada, you can find the full MSR Hubba range in-store and online at MEC, and of course on Amazon.

-If weight is not of utmost importance, and you’re looking to save money, but you still want a quality tent from a reputable brand, the heavier and slightly more spacious MSR Elixir range (EU/USA* webpage) has a very similar freestanding dome design and range of sizes, including 1‑, 2- and 3‑berth models, for a significantly lower price compared to the Hubba equivalents.
-Expect these tents to last at least as long as their more expensive brethren, if not longer.
+If weight is not of utmost importance, and you’re looking to save money, but you still want a quality tent from a reputable brand, the heavier and slightly more spacious MSR Elixir range (EU/USA* webpage) has a very similar freestanding dome design and range of sizes, including 1‑, 2- and 3‑berth models, for significantly lower prices compared to the Hubba equivalents.
+While more basic, you can expect these tents to last at least as long as their more expensive brethren.